kgpavan/resume/README.md

 ### **Education**

 **Andhra University**
-Bachelor’s Degree in Computer Science
-*2010 – 2014*
+Bachelor’s Degree in Computer Science  with CGPA 8.5/10 *2010 – 2014*

 ---